 - Georgia(behind you)

-What to do in Great Smoky Mountains
+What to do in the Great Smoky Mountains?

 The Great Smoky Mountains National Park is a great place to visit in the East Tennessee area.
 This park has several different trails for visitors to explore and enjoy.
 Some of these include The Appalachian Trail, Newfound Gap Road, Laurel Falls Loop Trail, Chimney Tops Nature Trail, and Cades Cove Loop Drive.